Arpita-deb/Arpita-deb/README.md

 <p align="center">
   <em>
-  I am an analytical, independent and inherently curious Data Analyst with knowledge of Spreadsheets, SQL, R, Python and Tableau, along with strong communication, problem-solving and critical thinking skills.
-I believe in adding values by my works and make a positive difference in the world with data driven decisions.

-   This Portfolio is a compilation of the Data Analysis and Data Science projects I have done for academic and self-learning purposes.
-This portfolio also contains an overview of my skills and certificates.
+ As a curious and independent Data Analyst, I possess expertise in Spreadsheets, SQL, R, Python, and Tableau, coupled with strong communication, problem-solving and critical thinking skills.
+I thrive on adding value to my work and making a positive difference in the world through data-driven decisions.
+I approach challenges with humility and responsibility, always striving to improve and grow.
+This Portfolio showcases the Data Analysis and Data Science projects I have completed for academic and self-learning purposes.
+It also provides an overview of my skills and certificates.
 <br><br><br>

 </p>